 The right hon.
 Gentleman raised an incredibly important topic that I learned about early on as a young academic in Belfast.
 One of the first projects on which I was included in the research team evaluated the impact of Divis flats on the health of the local community.
 Some Members might not know this, but the Divis flats were completed in 1966, as were a lot of deck-access blocks in this country.
 There were 12 eight-storey deck-access blocks, with one 20-storey block at the edge.
 I carried out my research in the 1980s, but people had maintained for many years that those blocks of flats adversely impacted on their health and wellbeing.

-This is not a new topic; it is a lesson we have learned before and appear to have to learn again.
-Raymond Unwin, who I think we all accept as the father of town planning, said in 1909 that we needed to make a real case for the importance of attaching beauty and art to town planning policy.
-Somewhere along the way, we have lost that attachment, and that needs to be addressed.
-ResPublica found that English people believe beauty to be a right rather than a luxury, and 81% of those polled believed that everyone should be able to regularly experience beauty, whether in the natural environment or through other methods, including those that planning can deliver for local areas.
+This is not a new topic; it is a lesson we have learned before and we appear to have to learn it again.
+Raymond Unwin, whom I think we all accept as the father of town planning, said in 1909 that we needed to make a real case for the importance of attaching beauty and art to town planning policy.
+Somewhere along the way, we lost that attachment, and that needs to be addressed.
+ResPublica found that English people believe beauty to be a right rather than a luxury, and 81% of those polled believed that everyone should be able regularly to experience beauty, whether in the natural environment or through other methods, including those that planning can deliver for local areas.